Gratitude Challenge Activity for Kids:

 This gratitude challenge now includes a digital distance learning option in Google Slides™.
 Please refer to the final 7 pages of the product for the link and instructions.

-This gratitude activity is perfect for any time of year, but is particularly timely for Thanksgiving and/or December holidays.
+This gratitude challenge activity is perfect for any time of year, but is particularly timely for Thanksgiving in November and/or any December holiday.
 It can be used for any grade level.

 Research shows that expressing gratitude has a positive effect on mood, peer relationships, and an overall higher quality of life.
 Gratitude ignites the parasympathetic nervous system, which leads to feelings of calmness.
 Expressing gratitude releases dopamine and serotonin, which also results in a more pleasurable state of mind.

 This file contains bulletin board letters that spell “GRATITUDE CHALLENGE” as well as letter to spell “RIP-N-RECOGNIZE” (these are optional for the bulletin board), 20 RIP-N-RECOGNIZE Gratitude Challenge posters in full color and black and white, teacher tips, a gratitude challenge points page, and letter writing templates.

 - Use these posters on a bulletin board, classroom display, counseling office, or common area in your school.